iluwatar/java-design-patterns/registry/README.md

 ## Benefits and Trade-offs of Registry Pattern

 Benefits:

+Key advantages of adopting the Registry pattern in Java

 * Centralizes object management, making the application easier to maintain.
 * Promotes reuse and sharing of objects, which can reduce memory footprint and initialization time.